 Being a successful Realtor® means demonstrating your value over and over again, and in order to do this, you need a platform where you can share your valuable knowledge.
 Increase your influence and entice prospective clients by starting a blog!
 You may be hesitant to spend time on something that doesn’t reap immediate rewards, but we’ll show you the true value of a routinely-updated blog.

-In 2018, blogging is more popular than ever — and easier than ever.
-This is the first article in a three-part series all about blogging.
+Blogging is more popular and easier than ever.
 In this article, you will learn more about what a blog is and how it can generate more business for you.
-In the coming weeks, we’ll talk about how to quickly but efficiently create a content schedule, and which blogs are must-reads for Realtors®.

 Let’s start with the basics.
 What is a blog?